 Send Event Reminders

-Reminders are critical to maximize attendance.
+Reminders are critical to maximizing attendance.
 We’ve found effective reminders can more than double the live attendance of a virtual event.
-If you’re a Reach, Demio, or High Attendance user, your event reminders can be sent automatically.
-If you use your own marketing automation tools, we recommend employing the following reminder schedule (this pertains to both in-person and virtual events):
+Automatically send event reminders if you’re a Reach, Demio, or High Attendance user.
+If you use your other marketing automation tools, we recommend employing the following reminder schedule (this pertains to both in-person and virtual events):

 Include Calendar Invites

 If you’re like most busy professionals, anything that doesn’t make it into your calendar ceases to exist.
-To ensure the best attendance, send a calendar invite to every attendee’s calendar.
+Send an invite to every attendee’s calendar to ensure the best attendance.
 Tools like AddEvent can help you achieve this.
 For Reach users, calendar invites will automatically appear on your registrant’s calendar through Reach’s calendar invitation feature.
-Be sure to tailor the calendar invite to multiple platforms so they look right (for example, Outlook invites won’t register on Google calendars).
+Be sure to tailor the calendar invite to multiple platforms so they look right (for example, Outlook calendar invites won’t register on Google calendars).

 Incentivize With Gift Cards & Giveaways

-Many event hosts leverage incentives like gift cards and raffles to attract more registrations and attendees to virtual events.
-You can purchase gift cards directly from companies like Amazon or Starbucks, then send out the codes to your registrants or attendees.
+Many events leverage incentives like gift cards and raffles to attract more registrations and attendees to virtual events.
+You can purchase gift cards directly from companies like Amazon or Starbucks, then send the codes to your registrants or attendees.

 Here are a few ways to implement incentives into your virtual events:

-Incentives for all registrations (Use to increase registrations) - Send a gift card to all registrants.
-This will encourage more registrations and a larger top-of-funnel audience.
-If you’re looking to grow your opt-in base or drive more top-of-funnel leads for your sales or sales development representatives team, this is a good option.
+Incentives for all registrations (Use to increase registrations) - Send a gift card to all registrants and encourage more registrations and a larger top-of-funnel audience.
+A gift card is an excellent option to grow your opt-in base or drive more top-of-funnel leads for your sales or sales development representatives team.

-Gift card for sharing your event (Use to increase sharing/virality) - This can be an effective tool If you’re trying to reach more people within a set of target accounts.
+Gift card for sharing your event (Use to increase sharing/virality) - This can be an effective tool for reaching more people within a set of target accounts.
 Leverage your existing attendee base to share your event with their colleagues and friends, and incentivize them with a gift card (i.e., $10) for every new registration.